 Working with Southampton and Cambridge Universities, and across international research settings, new publications will be announced in 2015 on topics including: researching hard to reach groups and using interchangeable research methods in social sciences research and arts research.

-RAS and its associated research has pioneered cross disciplinary research and intercultural understandings of the contexts of transformative arts education within the field of inclusive arts research through various publications.
+RAS (Retain, Achieve, Succeed) and its associated research has pioneered cross disciplinary research and intercultural understandings of the contexts of transformative arts education within the field of inclusive arts research through various publications.

 RAS Project Evaluative Report 2013

-The RAS Project Evaluative Report 2013 outlined the findings of the fifteen RAS research studies and suggested recommendations in terms of issues around the ‘gap’, matters of culture and creativity, improving knowledge around the arts curriculum and diversity.
+The RAS Project Evaluative Report 2013 outlined the findings of the 15 RAS research studies and suggested recommendations in terms of issues around the ‘gap’, matters of culture and creativity, improving knowledge around the arts curriculum and diversity.

 A summarised version of RAS Project Evaluative Report 2013 is available as a downloadable PDF (see aside), and a full version and individual RAS reports are available from Dr Kate Hatton firstname.lastname@example.org.

 Towards an Inclusive Arts Education, Trentham, IOE Press (2015)

 A book 'Towards an Inclusive Arts Education’ disseminates some of the RAS findings and conference related papers.